sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

 ## Introduction

 InMemoryDatasets uses two approaches to group observations: sorting, and hashing.
 In sorting approach, it sorts the data set based on given columns and finds the starts and ends of each group based on the sorted values.
-In hashing approach, it uses a customised algorithm to group observations.
+In hashing approach, it uses a hybrid algorithm to group observations.
 Each of these approaches has some advantages over the other one and for any particular problem one of them might be more suitable than the other one.

 ## `groupby!` and `groupby`